v-zor/ados/README.md

 ados
 ====

-Ada virtual machine on a derived Linux based OS
+Ada and Smalltalk virtual machine on a derived Linux based OS